BEAST-Fitting/beast/docs/install.rst

 Go to the `BEAST GitHub homepage <https://github.com/karllark/beast>`_.
-Create your own copy of the BEAST repository by forking the BEAST repo (click on the `Fork` button in the upper right of the repository page).
+Create your own copy of the BEAST repository by forking the BEAST repo (click on the 'Fork' button in the upper right of the repository page).
 This will allow you to use and edit the code according to your needs.
 Now make a clone of your own BEAST repository.
 To do this go to

 ``github.com/YOURGITNAME/beast``

-and click on the green `Clone or Download` button.
+and click on the green 'Clone or Download' button.
 When the small window opens, copy the HTTPS

 ``https://github.com/YOURGITNAME/beast.git``